 The Mill Valley City Council has identified community-serving facilities and infrastructure improvements that are responsive to community desires and sensitivities as Key Issues.
 Councilmembers also value a balanced, inclusive, and open approach to decision-making processes and encourage citizen participation.
 The City recognizes the community’s strong feelings and interest regarding the downtown and sensitivity towards change.
 The City plans to proceed slowly and deliberately with this proposal, in an open and inclusive process, and invites comments and different perspectives throughout.

-We thank you in advance for your constructive input to help guide the process, and we look forward to hearing from you either in-person at the January meeting or via written comments.
+We thank you in advance for your constructive input to help guide the process, and we look forward to hearing from you.

 Questions?
 Check out the FAQ page.